 Agriculture is no more (or less) risky than any number of other industries, and, like all other industries, it does NOT require a complicated maze of government subsidies and regulations.

-United States farm subsidies are promoted as “saving family farms and protecting the food supply,” but in actuality, in terms of sheer dollars spent, they’re America’s largest crony-corporate welfare program in existence, surpassing even healthcare.
+United States farm subsidies are promoted as “saving family farms and protecting the food supply,” but in actuality, in terms of sheer numbers of dollars spent, they’re America’s largest crony-corporate welfare program in existence, surpassing even healthcare.

 These subsidies also burden American families with higher taxes and higher food prices.